syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Auto-scrolling.md

 # Auto Scrolling in WinUI Chart (SfCartesianChart)

-[AutoScrollingDelta](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxisBase2D.html#Syncfusion_UI_Xaml_Charts_ChartAxisBase2D_AutoScrollingDelta) is used to ensure whether the specified range of data is always visible in the cartesian chart.
+[AutoScrollingDelta](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxisBase2D.html#Syncfusion_UI_Xaml_Charts_ChartAxisBase2D_AutoScrollingDelta) is used to ensure whether the specified range of data is always visible in the Cartesian chart.
 It always shows the recently added data points at the end, and the scrolling will be reset to the end of the range whenever a new point is added.

 ### AutoScrollingDeltaType